cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

     $ /opt/cdap/master/bin/svc-master run co.cask.cdap.data.tools.UpgradeTool upgrade_hbase

 #.
-Check if the coprocessor JARs for all CDAP tables have been upgraded to
+Check if the coprocessor JARs for all CDAP tables have been upgraded to the correct version
-   :ref:`the correct version <cloudera-compatibility-matrix>` by checking that the coprocessor classnames are using the correct package |---| for example, if upgrading from CDH 5.3 to 5.4, the new coprocessor package is ``hbase10cdh`` and a classname using it would be ``co.cask.cdap.data2.transaction.coprocessor.hbase10cdh.DefaultTransactionProcessor``.
+   :ref:`as listed above <cloudera-release-specific-upgrade-notes>` by checking that the coprocessor classnames are using the correct package |---| for example, if upgrading from CDH 5.3 to 5.4, the new coprocessor package is ``hbase10cdh`` and a classname using it would be ``co.cask.cdap.data2.transaction.coprocessor.hbase10cdh.DefaultTransactionProcessor``.

    Running this command in an HBase shell will give you table attributes::